Stability and Extension of Steady and Ranging Persistence: Related Works

 A point $(u,v)$ is said to be a \textit{cornerpoint} of $p$ if $\mu(u,v)>0$.
+By convention we also define $\mu(u,u) = +\infty$. \end{definition} \addd{\begin{remark} The quantity in~\Cref{def:persistence-multiplicity} is increasing in both $I_u$ and $I_v$ (with respect to inclusion), so the minimum is achieved for sufficiently small intervals $I_u$ and $I_v$.
+In addition,~\Cref{def:persistence-function} prevents $p(u\leq v)$ from taking infinite values.
+It follows that every cornerpoint outside of the diagonal $y=x$ has finite multiplicity. \end{remark}}

-By convention we also define $\mu(u,u) = +\infty$. \end{definition} } \begin{definition}[bottleneck distance,~\cite{chazal-proximity-persistence-module}] Given two persistence functions $p$ and $p'$, we denote $Dgm(p)$ and $Dgm(p')$ their corresponding diagram seen as multisets and $\Gamma$ the set of all bijections from $Dgm(p)$ to $Dgm(p')$.
+\begin{definition}[bottleneck distance,~\cite{chazal-proximity-persistence-module}] Given two persistence functions $p$ and $p'$, we denote $Dgm(p)$ and $Dgm(p')$ their corresponding diagram seen as multisets and $\Gamma$ the set of all bijections from $Dgm(p)$ to $Dgm(p')$.
 The \emph{bottleneck distance} $d_B(p,p')$ between $p$ and $p'$ of is defined as

 \end{definition}